By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 It was not a question of helping others but of helping themselves.
 The US Navy was quick (on September 2) to give a $500 million contract to Kellogg Brown & Root, a Halliburton subsidiary, that had also got giant contracts in Iraq, to repair the levies at a Gulf Coast naval facility.
 Halliburton is a giant oil-field services company run by Vice President Dick Cheney from 1995 to 2000.
 The promise of lucrative relief contracts sent shares in two large arms-oil multinationals, Halliburton and Baker Hughes, soaring to 52-week highs.
 Since 1989, governments worldwide had awarded $3b in contracts to KBR’s Government and Infrastructure Division to clean up damage caused by natural and man-made disasters.
 Earlier in 2005, the US Navy awarded KBR and three other companies $350m in contracts to repair naval facilities in northwest Florida damaged by Hurricane Ivan, which had struck in September 2004.

-A relief bill passed by Congress included another boon for corporations, who had descended like vultures on the region to get a piece of the $62 billion so far allocated.
+A relief bill passed by Congress included another boon for predatory monopolies, who had descended like vultures on the region to get a piece of the $62 billion so far allocated.
 In a significant change to federal contracting regulations, contractors were allowed to spend up to $250,000 on hurricane-related contracts and expenses without seeking competitive bids.
 Restrictions were also eased that favoured the contracting of small and minority-owned businesses.
 Previously only purchases up to $2,500 in normal circumstances, or $15,000 in emergencies, were exempt.
 Republicans had sought a change in these regulations for years.

-The economic response was, of course, not only conceived as medicine for the big American monopolies but also had a function in financing a reactionary political reserve which serves the USA and its aggressive plans.
-The Bush administration hoped to capitalize on the disaster to change laws that bar the Federal Emergency Management Agency (FEMA) from giving money directly to religious organizations.
-By allowing FEMA to directly fund religious groups that were assisting Katrina survivors, the Republicans aimed to pave the way for their long-standing goal of increasing government funding of religious institutions – at the expense of federal spending on social programs.
+The economic response was, of course, not only conceived as medicine for the big American monopolies but also had a function in financing a reactionary political and social reserve base which serves the USA and its aggressive plans.
+The Bush administration hoped to capitalize on the disaster to change laws that barred the Federal Emergency Management Agency (FEMA) from giving money directly to religious organizations.
+By allowing FEMA to directly fund religious groups that were assisting Katrina survivors, the Republicans aimed to pave the way for their long-standing goal of increasing government funding of private religious institutions – at the expense of federal spending on social programs.

-Organizations that used the name of God were similarly blessed.
+Other organizations that used the name of God were similarly blessed.
 Just days after calling for the assassination of Venezuelan president Hugo Chávez, a crime under international law, evangelist Pat Robertson and the “faith-based” Christian Broadcasting Network initially greeted Katrina as a sign of God’s punishment of America for siding with the Sharon’s disengagement from Gaza.
 It then changed its tune.
 It called for donations and announced “Operation Blessing,” which consisted of a highly-publicized but totally inadequate shipment of canned goods and bibles.
 Instead of being punished for calling for the assassination of the leader of a foreign state, Robertson was rewarded.
 FEMA, in its list of government recommended organizations for making Katrina relief contributions, listed Operation Blessing among the top groups, alongside the Red Cross.
 Operation Blessing is one of Robertson’s organizations.
 Robertson, who ran for president in 1992, had a weekly TV program broadcast to millions.
 Robertson is also known to have received more than $25 million in federal public dollars through Bush’s “faith-based” programs. (“Government Failure in Katrina Aftermath: News Briefs and Commentary,” Voice of Revolution, September 11, 2005, usmlo.org.)

 Let them eat cake